Campus

 Nordic Center & Trails

 The Nordic Center grants Dublin School and the local community with nearly 30 km of nordic skiing trails in the winter, and hiking and mountain biking trails in the warmer months.
-The race course is fully equipped with lights and snowmaking to extended the usable hours and months of the Nordic Center
+The race course is fully equipped with lights and snowmaking to extend the usable hours and months of the Nordic Center.

 Outing Club